CameronLP/ICA_Demo/README.md

 - Navigate to repository in a terminal.
 - Run `conda env create -f environment.yml`.
 The required Python packages will be installed.
 - Run `conda activate ica_demo`
 - Launch Jupyter Notebook with the command `jupyter-notebook`.
+This will launch Jupyter Notebook in a web browser.
 - In Jupyter, open the notebook ICA_Demo.ipynb.